 We understand that our BMT survivors may feel anxious about COVID-19.
 We are taking measures to make our clinic visits safe through additional screening and COVID-19 testing.
 We are following all guidance about personal protective equipment and additional cleaning and are confident that our actions are making a visit to the SCCA clinic safe for patients and staff.
 There are new practices in place that you will be asked to follow if you have an appointment.
 For updated information on COVID-19 as it relates to our clinics and community, please view here.

-If you have questions regarding how the current COVID-19 risk level impacts your LTFU upcoming or later appointment at Seattle Cancer Care Alliance (SCCA), call our LTFU Department (206) 667-4415 to help you navigate which option(s) below is appropriate for your situation:
+If you have questions regarding how the current COVID-19 risk level impacts your LTFU upcoming or later appointment at Seattle Cancer Care Alliance (SCCA), call our LTFU Department (206) 667-4415 to discuss them with your care team.

 Why does long-term follow-up matter?

 A transplant and related treatments are intensive.
 They can impact many systems of your body — in ways that may clear up after weeks or months and in ways that may last for many years or even the rest of your life.

 The LTFU Program helps you and your doctor prevent, manage and treat late effects and consider alternatives if your original disease comes back.

 - Regimen-related complications — effects of the conditioning you had before your transplant, including effects throughout your body, from your immune system to your skin, internal organs and emotional health.